 Russell Crowe began shooting for Gladiator a few months after The Insider (1999) wrapped.
 He had gained upwards of 40 pounds for his Oscar-nominated role in The Insider and yet lost it all before Gladiator began.
 He claims he did nothing special other than normal work on his farm in Australia.

 Russell Crowe was continually unhappy with the screenplay, rewriting much of it to suit his own ends.
 He would frequently walk off the set if he didn't get his way.
-The famous line "In this life or the next, I will have my vengeance" he initially refused to say, telling writer William Nicholson "Your lines are garbage but I'm the greatest actor in the world and I can make even garbage sound good".
+The famous line "And I will have my vengeance, in this life or the next." he initially refused to say, telling writer William Nicholson "Your lines are garbage but I'm the greatest actor in the world and I can make even garbage sound good".

 When Commodus goes with Lucius to meet Maximus at the Colosseum, he tells Maximus that Lucius insists Maximus is Hector reborn.
 Then Commodus asks Lucius, "Or was it Hercules?"
 The real emperor Commodus believed *he* was Hercules reborn.